smapiot/piral/src/utilities/piral-systemjs-utils/README.md

 ### App Shell Authors

-Using the set up SystemJS import maps is simple.
+Using the configured SystemJS import maps is simple.
 When your Piral instance is created supply the `loadPilet` and `requestPilets` functions from the helper library.

 An example: